-Significant Changes to the New GSA Reporting Requirement
+Significant Changes to the New GSA Reporting Requirement that will affect you?

 - Summary Data vs. Line Item Detail—The TDR site changes how vendors report sales.
 Currently vendors report a summary of aggregate sales per SIN.
-New TDR requirements will require line-item details to be reported either manually or utilizing this excel template.
+New TDR requirements will require line-item details to be reported either manually or utilizing this excel template (v1.3.6).
 If your sales and accounting system is not tracking line-item sales with key transaction data identified, you should get started now on updating your accounting system.
 Your system should begin tracking and providing an output of the following data points in an excel format.
 This applies to each order that is made against your GSA Schedule and should contain each of the following:

 - GSA Contract Number or BPA Number